dodona-edu/dolos/README.md

 Try Dolos on <https://dolos.ugent.be>.

-## Installation
+## Self-hosting Dolos

+We provide an instance of the Dolos web app free of charge at <https://dolos.ugent.be>.
+There are no hidden costs and we do not sell, distribute or abuse data in it in any way.

+Dolos is fully open-source and you can self-host your own instance.
+The simplest way to self-host dolos, is by using the `docker-compose.yml` configuration in the root of this repository:

+1. Ensure [Docker Engine](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) are installed on the system where you will be running Dolos on.
+2. The compose-file is configured to run on localhost only.
+If you want to host Dolos publicly, change the corresponding configuration in the compose file.
+3. Run `docker-compose build` in this directory to pull and fetch all needed container images.
+4. Run `docker-compose up` to start the services.

+If you encounter any issues during the setup, please get in touch.

+## Local installation with Dolos CLI

-If you want to run Dolos locally instead of using [the web app](https://dolos.ugent.be), you can install Dolos your system using npm:
+If you want to run the Dolos CLI instead of using [the web app](https://dolos.ugent.be), you can install Dolos CLI your system using npm:
 ```shell
 npm install -g @dodona/dolos
 ```

 See [the installation instructions on our website](https://dolos.ugent.be/guide/installation.html) for more complete instructions.

-## CLI Usage
+### Usage

 Dolos can be launched using the command-line interface, but it is able to show the results in your browser.